EACTS WOMEN IN CARDIOTHORACIC SURGERY COMMITTEE (WiCTS)

 Becoming an Inclusive Leader: from Hero to Host

-Moderator Maleene de Ridder will kick off this webinar with an overview of the theme’s and conclusions from earlier webinars.
+Moderator Maleene de Ridder and Programme Director Prof. Jolanda Kluin will kick off this webinar with an overview of the theme’s and conclusions from earlier webinars, supported by reflections and advice from a Panel of experts including Dr Marta Sitges.
 If we want to transform complex systems, we need to abandon the exclusive reliance on the masculine leader as-hero perspective and invite in the leader-as host perspective.